FAQ

 . -

-TLS validation verifies the server's identity and protects you from MITM (man-in-the-middle) attacks.
+TLS verification examines the server's identity and protects you from MITM (man-in-the-middle) attacks.
 We STRONGLY RECOMMEND you enable it at all times.

-If the server uses non-public certificates, additional steps may be needed to pass TLS validation.
+For servers using non-public certificates, additional steps may be needed to pass TLS verification.
 See below for more information.

 -